 Make it a family affair.
 If you can’t convince family members to lend a hand, consider hiring help.
 A professional caregiver can assist with laundry, dusting, vacuuming and other light housekeeping tasks.

-4. Involve your senior loved one
+4. Involve your aging loved one

 It’s important to keep your loved one engaged and feeling useful, no matter what his or her limitations.
 If it’s not easy for Mom to get around, hand her the silver polish and silverware.
 Or give Dad a stack of papers to go through while you take care of the rest of the home.